 It is quite possible to design an unvented insulated roof assembly that performs well, as long as you get the details right.
 In recent years, most building codes have begun to allow the construction of unvented insulated sloped roof assemblies.
 Many such roofs have failed over the years, however, so don't get creative.
 Follow the rules.

 First of all, you can’t use air-permeable insulation (for example, fiberglass batts, mineral wool batts, dense-packed cellulose, or blown-in fiberglass) to insulate an unvented roof assembly unless the roof assembly also includes a layer of air-impermeable insulation (either spray polyurethane foam or rigid foam panels) directly above or directly below the roof sheathing.

 The 2009 IRC defines air-impermeable insulation as “an insulation having an air permeance equal to or less than 0.02 L/s-m² at 75 Pa pressure differential tested according to ASTMAmerican Society for Testing and Materials.
 Not-for-profit international standards organization that provides a forum for the development and publication of voluntary technical standards for materials, products, systems, and services.
 Originally the American Society for Testing and Materials.
 E 2178 or E 283.”
-Although spray foam insulation and rigid foam insulation can meet this standard, fiberglass batts and dense-packed cellulose cannot.
+Although spray foam insulation and rigid foam insulation meet this standard, fiberglass batts and dense-packed cellulose do not.

 If you want to use just one type of insulation in unvented rafter bays, you are limited to spray polyurethane foam.
 Another possibility, of course, is to build your roof with structural insulated panels (SIPs).